microsoftgraph/msgraph-training-dataconnect/Demos/02-extract/README.md

     ![Screenshot of the Azure Data Factory menu](./../../Images/adfv2-setup-03.png)

-1. [Optional] By default the Azure Data Factory will use an **Integration Runtime** that is auto-resolving the region.
+1. [Optional] By default, the Azure Data Factory will use an *Integration Runtime* that is auto-resolving the region.
 As the Microsoft Graph Data Connect requires that your source and destination, and integration runtime to exist in the same Office 365 region, it is recommended that you create a new Integration Runtime with a fixed region.

-    1. Click on *Connections*, at the bottom of the screen, then choose *Integration Runtimes*
+    1. At the bottom of the screen, select **Connections** > **Integration Runtimes**.
-    1. Click on *New* and then select the first option (*Perform data movement and dispatch activities to external computes*), followed by *Next*.
+    1. Select **New** > **Perform data movement and dispatch activities to external computes** and then select **Next**.
-    1. Choose *Azure* as the environment and click *Next*
+    1. Select **Azure** for the environment and select **Next**.
-    1. In the final screen fill in as follows and then click *Finish*.
+    1. Use the following details to complete the form on the final screen and then select **Finish**:

         - **Name**: *name of your integration runtime*
         - **Description**: *enter a description*
-        - **Region**: *choose the region that matches your Office 365 region*
+        - **Region**: *select the region that matches your Office 365 region*

     ![Screenshot of the Integration Runtime Setup](./../../Images/adfv2-setup-11.png)